Jessi-777/toia-comingsoonpage/README.md

 # toia-coming-soon-page
 - designed a coming soon page for a client-side.
-- link used now until I recieve domain info: https://jessi-777.github.io/toia-comingsoonpage/
+- link used for now until I recieve domain info: https://jessi-777.github.io/toia-comingsoonpage/